oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 AI Vector Search adds a new VECTOR data type to Oracle Database.
 You can add one or more VECTOR data type columns to your application's table(s) to store vector embeddings.
 A vector embedding is a mathematical representation of data points or, more simply, an array of numbers.
 Vector embeddings are generated using Machine Learning models to represent the meaning of the data.
 We will create vector embeddings in the next lab using the VECTOR data type we add in this lab.

 The VECTOR data type is created as a column in a table.
 You can optionally specify the number of dimensions and their format.
 If you don't specify any dimension or format, you can enter vectors of different dimensions with different formats.
 This is a simplification to help you get started with using vectors in Oracle Database with different vector embedding models.
-Once you have chosen your preferred vector embedding model, you should define your vector columns with the dimension size and format used by that embedding model.
-Vector indexes require that all vectors have the same dimension sizes and types.
-When the vector dimensions are explicitly defined, the vector search will be faster as the validity checking is done at insert/update time rather than at query time.

 The number of dimensions must be strictly greater than zero, with a maximum of 65535 vectors.